cmu-rss-lab/rosdiscover-evaluation/README.rst

 time because ROSDiscover needs to statically analyze the source for the nodes mentioned in the launch files, but thereafter those results are cached and the analysis will run more quickly.

-3. Check and compare the architectures of the observed and recovered systems.
+**Step 3: Check and compare the architectures of the observed and recovered systems.**
 This involves three steps.

-  a.
-Produce and check the architecture of the observed system
+**Step 3a: Produce and check the architecture of the observed system.**

 .. code::